holochain/docs-pages/src/what-is-holochain.md

 # What is Holochain?

 <div class="coreconcepts-intro" markdown=1>
-Holochain is an **open-source framework** for developing microservices that run **peer-to-peer applications** entirely on the devices of the end-users' without central servers.
+Holochain is an **open-source framework** for developing microservices that run **peer-to-peer applications** entirely on end-user devices without central servers.
 It provides tools to:

 * authenticate users and manage identity
 * enforce data integrity and business rules